-We have heard DIDP-related concerns and will be looking at it as part of Work Stream 2.
+ANSWER: We have heard DIDP-related concerns and will be looking at them as part of Work Stream 2.

----

-QUESTION: Have the CWG confirmed that you have met the requirements?
+32. QUESTION: Have the CWG confirmed that you have met their requirements?

-There has been no signal that we would not meet requirements.
-The CWG has set up a dedicated Team to ensure the requirements are met.

----
+ANSWER: The CWG-Stewardship has recently provided a comment letter in which it advised that the current CCWG proposal meets all requirements except for an appeals mechanism related to PTI.
+We expect that CCWG and CWG will work together to address this CWG-Stewardship requirement.
+Please refer to the response to Question 20.

-QUESTION: Given the recent findings about the IRP in reference to the .africa domain is there work being done around strengthening and improving the process?
+33. QUESTION: Given the recent findings about the IRP in reference to the .africa domain is there work being done around strengthening and improving the process?

-Making it an accessible process was an important priority for the CCWG and we are recommending both substance and process enhancements.
-We find it is critical to have a standing panel of people familiar with mission, rules and procedures.
-The proposed standing panel will allow for subject matter expertise and is a critical feature of it.
-In addition, IRP is currently narrowly focused on violation of Bylaws.
-We are recommending expanding it to substance.
+ANSWER: Making the IRP process accessible has been an important priority for the CCWG, and we are recommending both substance and process enhancements.
+We believe it is critical to have a standing panel of people familiar with ICANN’s mission, rules and procedures.
+The proposed standing panel will allow for subject-matter expertise.
+An additional issue is that the IRP is currently limited to addressing procedural violations of the Articles of Incorporation or Bylaws.
+Our recommendation is to expand the IRP’s scope of review to include substantive issues.
 We also suggest panel decisions that have precedential value.
 As part of Work Stream 2, there will be a work group to develop clear rules for operating procedures/appeals.

----

-QUESTION: On the IRP slide, it says "reasonable efforts" will be used to populate the panel - how do we ensure that those efforts will be strong enough?
+34. QUESTION: On the IRP slide, it says “reasonable efforts” will be used to populate the panel - how do we ensure that those efforts will be strong enough?

-We have spent considerable time on diversity.
-With the “no more than 2 panellists from each region” principle in mind, we concluded that we would have a minimum of 7 panellists.
-We foresee that there will be a tender for a provider to help identify qualified panellists from around the globe.
+ANSWER: We have spent considerable time on diversity.
+With the “no more than two panelists from each region” principle in mind, we concluded that we would have a minimum of seven panelists.
+We foresee that there will be a tender for a provider to help identify qualified panelists from around the globe.

----

-QUESTION: Given the long term accountability work in place it would be beneficial to have a report that tracks the various IRP failures over the years and the leanings from those failures including what has been done by ICANN over the years to address the gaps.
+35. QUESTION: Given the long-term accountability work in place it would be beneficial to have a report that tracks the various IRP failures over the years and the learnings from those failures including what has been done by ICANN over the years to address the gaps.

-We are envisioning institutionalized periodic reviews of how the IRP is working and how decisions are being handled.
+ANSWER: We are envisioning institutionalized periodic reviews of how the IRP is working and how decisions are being handled.

----

-QUESTION: Is cost containment (for all parties concerned) one of the goals of improvement?
+36. QUESTION: Is cost containment (for all parties concerned) one of the goals of improvement?

-Cost-containment is an important aspect of IRP.
-ICANN will be responsible for costs.
-Filing fees, however, will likely be put in place to deter abusive and frivolous request.
-The Report provides information on securing pro-bono legal representation for community IRP.
-Rules that exist now will be put in place to maintain efficiency.
+ANSWER: Cost containment is an important aspect of the IRP.
+ICANN would bear all the administrative costs of maintaining the system (including Panelist salaries), while each party would bear the costs of their own legal advice, although the Panel may provide for a loser-pays or fee-shifting outcome in the event it identifies a challenge or defense as frivolous or abusive.
+Filing fees may also be put in place to deter abusive and frivolous requests.
+The Proposal recommends that ICANN seek to secure access to pro-bono legal representation for community, nonprofit, and other complainants in the IRP who may otherwise be prevented from utilizing the process because of cost considerations.
+Otherwise, IRP rules that exist now will remain in place to maintain efficiency.

-----

-QUESTION: One IRP issue is the interpretation of poorly drafted rules versus the spirit of the policy behind the rules.
-Are we allowing “discretion" in the new IRP?
+37. QUESTION: One IRP issue is the interpretation of poorly drafted rules versus the spirit of the policy behind the rules.
+Are we allowing “discretion” in the new IRP?